I want to share with you, step by step, how to start a blog on a budget.

 You’ll see straight away that they’re offering plans from $1.99 a month (or it may say £1.50 if you’re in the UK).
 This is the plan we’ll be choosing.

-Click the “Sign Up Now” button and proceed to choosing your domain name.
+Click the “Sign Up Now” button and proceed to choose your domain name.

 As you begin entering your domain name, select “Check Availability” to see whether it’s available or not.